 The contours of the professional educator discipline system are established in the Educator Discipline Act (Act)(24 P.S. §2070.1a et seq.).
-Under the Act, the Professional Standards and Practices Commission (Commission) has jurisdiction over all educators who hold public or private academic school certification, all charter and cyber charter school staff members who would be required to hold certification if they served in a traditional public school.
+Under the Act, the Professional Standards and Practices Commission (Commission) has jurisdiction over all educators who hold public or private academic school certification, all charter and cyber charter school staff members and contracted educational providers who would be required to hold certification if they served in a traditional public school.
 The term "educator" is used here to include all individuals who fall within the Commission's jurisdiction.

 Professional discipline refers to action against an educator's professional certificate or employment eligibility as a result of a finding of misconduct by the Commission.
 The Act sets forth the types of actionable misconduct and also sets forth the types of discipline that can be imposed.
 Professional discipline should be distinguished from local discipline or employment action.
 Misconduct may result in specific action by the local employing educational agency and in state action against your certificate as well.
 Imposition of either local or state action for misconduct is not contingent on one another.

 DISCIPLINARY SYSTEM OVERVIEW

 Both the Commission and the Department of Education (Department) play an important role in the educator discipline system.
 As the body charged with the oversight and enforcement of the educator discipline system, the primary goal of the Commission is to ensure the health, safety and welfare of students and other individuals in our schools while facilitating the fair, efficient and transparent adjudication of complaints against educators.
 The Department specifically has responsibility for the intake of educator misconduct complaints as well as the investigation and prosecution of disciplinary cases before the Commission.
 The Commission's adjudicatory jurisdiction is invoked with the filing of a Notice of Charges by the Department against a specific educator.
 The authority to impose discipline after charges are filed rests with the Commission.

 Filing a Complaint: